Many startups go through a point a few months before they die where

 profitability, which further decreases their chances of raising

-Now that you know about the fatal pinch, what do you do about
+Now that you know about the fatal pinch, how do you avoid it?
+Y Combinator tells

 founders who raise money to act as if it's the last they'll ever